Definition Of A Consumer In Science

 The Foundation: Thermodynamics and Energy Flow

 The study of consumers is intrinsically linked to the laws of thermodynamics, particularly the second law, which states that energy transformations are never perfectly efficient.
-When a consumer eats another organism, only a fraction of the energy stored in that organism is converted into the consumer's biomass.
+In practice, when a consumer eats another organism, only a fraction of the energy stored in that organism is converted into the consumer's biomass.
 The rest is lost as heat during metabolic processes.
 This energy loss explains why food chains are relatively short; there's simply not enough energy available to support many trophic levels.

 Historical Context: From Observation to Understanding